stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 ## Tomasulo Building blocks

-Besides the basic CPU modules like Instruction Fetch, Decode, Register File and other things.
-The basic building blocks that are used in the Tomasulo algorithm are as follows:
+Besides the basic CPU modules like Instruction Fetch, Decode, Register File and other things, the building blocks that are used in the Tomasulo algorithm are as follows:

 ![marocchino pipeline diagram](/content/2019/marocchino-pipeline.png)

  - [Reservation Station](https://en.wikipedia.org/wiki/Reservation_station) - A
    queue where decoded instructions are placed before they can be executed.
 Instructions are placed in the queue with their decoded operation and available arguments.
-If any arguments are not available they reservation station will wait until the arguments are available before executing.
+If any arguments are not available the reservation station will wait until the arguments are available before executing.
  - Execution Units - The execution units include the Arithmetic Logic Unit (ALU), Memory Load/Store Unit or FPU is responsible for performing